 For better real-world coverage, pair sunscreen with a wider-brim hat when you will be outside for extended time.

-Which Eric Javits UPF 50 hat is best for travel?
+Which UPF 50 hat is best for everyday wear?